yorojanine/Amazon_Vine_Analysis/README.md

 Using our knowledge of PySpark, Pandas, or SQL, we needed to determine if there was any bias towards reviews that were written as part of the Vine program.
 For this analysis, I choose SQL to continue with the reporting.

+By choosing SQL, I did the following: (1) exported the vine_table from the "deliverable1" database as a csv file (2) created a new database in my localhost called "postgres" (3) using the same schema, built a new vine_table (4) imported the newly created csv file (5) ran the queries noted below.

 In the original dataset (vine_table), there were a total of 4,850,360 sports reviews.
 In order for the data to be helpful, filtering was applied to look at total_votes equal (=) or greater than (>) 20 in order to avoid division errors with zeros (total of 67,855 reviews).
 Next, the dataset was further filtered to show where the ratio of helpful_votes to total_votes was at least half (50%) or more.
 As such, the remaining 61,948 reviews were subject for analysis.

 ![](resources/D2_Part1.PNG)